AryaSengupta2000/Handwriter/README.md

 # Handwriter
-A website which converts text to handwriting.
+A website which converts text to your handwriting.

 ## Order to run
 blemishremover